nrz/ylikuutio/README.md

 However, cross compiling from Linux to Android does not work yet!

+Ylikuutio uses Git submodules, so you need to update them:

+    $ git submodule update --init --recursive

 Then, to compile with GCC, in Ylikuutio install directory:

     $ mkdir build